Academic Misconduct Self-Help Guide

 Plagiarism

-submitting work that is not your own
+submitting work that is not your own, including improper use of AI

 Pink us logo

-If you’ve been accused of committing a misconduct
+If you've been accused of Academic Misconduct

-Step two: meet with Dean or Director
+Step Two: Meeting with Dean or Director

 The relevant Dean or Director will hold a meeting with you to consider the evidence and determine the appropriate course of action.
 Notice of the meeting will be a minimum of five working days.
 You'll be able to bring witnesses, evidence, or representatives to the meeting.